parnaljoshi/MENdel/README.md

    Lindel requires Python installation.

+   Unix users will have Python pre-installed on their systems, however follow instructions given at https://docs.python.org/3/using/unix.html for any additional features installation

-   (Include instructions to install Python)
+   Windows users can follow instructions to install Python given at https://docs.python.org/3/using/windows.html

-   Follow instructions at https://github.com/shendurelab/Lindel to install Lindel within the directory MENdel_root
+   After successful setup of Python, follow instructions at https://github.com/shendurelab/Lindel to install Lindel within the directory MENdel_root

 3. **MENdel and required Python packages installation**